Ecommerce Return Statistics: Key Trends & Insights for 2025

 -

 Damaged products: Approximately 20% of online returns are due to product damage during delivery.
-It highlights the need to manage returns more effectively through improved logistics.
+It highlights the need to manage returns more effectively through improved last-mile logistics.

 -